Precious nuggets

 Clean energy

-This is where geologists come in. " These metals are essential for developing these technologies, so what we need to do is try to exploit them in a thoughtful and intelligent way," explains Émilien Oliot.
-And to make the most of them, we first need to understand how they are formed and concentrated in nature. " We've long known about the processes that give rise to metamorphic rocks and mountain ranges, and the temperature and pressure conditions inherent in their formation.
+This is where geologists come in. " These metals are essential for developing these technologies, so what we need to do is try to exploit them in a thoughtful, intelligent way," explains Émilien Oliot.
+And to make the most of them, we first need to understand how they are formed and concentrated in nature. " We've known for a long time about the processes that give rise to metamorphic rocks and mountain ranges, and the temperature and pressure conditions inherent in their formation.
 This knowledge, which may seem outdated, is in fact precisely what enables us to understand the processes involved in the formation and concentration of critical metals used in modern technologies", adds Bénédicte Cenki-Tok.

 Mining heaps